qnx-ports/build-files/ports/SDL/README.md

 cd ~/sdl_wksp
 ```

-5. Source your SDP (Installed from QNX Software Center)
+5. Source your SDP (installed from QNX Software Center)
 ```bash
 #QNX 8.0 will be in the directory ~/qnx800/
 #QNX 7.1 will be in the directory ~/qnx710/